mikaelv/strucs/strucs-demo/src/main/tut/README.md

 Please check out the unit tests for more usage examples.

 ## Motivation
-Consider a program which manipulate Orders.
+Consider a program which manages Orders.
-A common approach would be:
+A common approach would be to use case classes with simple types for its fields:
 ```tut
 case class SimpleOrder(symbol: String, quantity: BigDecimal, price: BigDecimal)
 ```
-Using simple types such as String, Int, BigDecimal, ... everywhere can rapidly make the code confusing and fragile.
+However, using simple types such as String, Int, BigDecimal, ... everywhere can rapidly make the code confusing and fragile.
 Imagine we have to extract the price and quantity of all the FTSE orders
 ```tut
 def simpleFootsieOrders(orders: List[SimpleOrder]): List[(BigDecimal, BigDecimal)] =